ni/systemlink-operations-handbook/handbook/data-stores/mongodb.md

 ## Single Node Deployments

 By default, SystemLink stores all data in databases and the file system hosted on the SystemLink application server.
-For more reliable data storage and scalability, Ni recommends remote data stores for all production deployments.
+For more reliable data storage and scalability, NI recommends remote data stores for all production deployments.

 ### Increasing the index cache size for *single node* deployments